 How to Get to Portugal

 Portugal is approximately a 6-hour direct flight from Toronto or NYC.
 There are always great airfare deals.
-We always check Skyscanner when looking for the cheapest flights as it compares options from other airlines and agents.
+We always check Expedia when looking for the cheapest flights as it compares options from other airlines and agents.
 I have found them to be the best.
-Click here to search Skyscanner.
+Click here to search Expedia.

 HOW TO GET AROUND IN PORTUGAL

 Car Rental in Lisbon

 The best way to get around Portugal is to drive.
 Driving gives you the freedom to go where you want, whenever you want.
 If you are renting a car you should check the policies and age limit.
 Most rental companies require you to be over 21 or 25 years of age.
 Make sure to check with the car rental company’s policy.
 We usually rent our cars through Auto Europe as we find them to be reliable and they typically have the best prices.
 Check here for the best car rental prices.

 If driving is not your thing, then the next best way to get around Portugal is via train.
 Save on your train tickets by booking your train tickets through Rail Europe.
 You can search for train tickets here on Rail Europe.
 Note that not all trains go to many beautiful parts of Portugal.

 You can easily see these places where trains don’t go by making day trips with Get Your Guide.
 They have so many day trip options.

 Lisbon Public Transportation

 You can also opt to take a bus, but it is a little slower to get to your destination.